Support Nonprofit Journalism

 Your company may match your gift, which could potentially double the value of your donation.
 To find out if your company matches employee donations, please check with your company’s Human Resources department.

-For assistance, further information, and so that we may properly acknowledge your support, please contact Mariko Chang, Major Gifts Manager, at email@example.com.
+For assistance, further information, and so that we may properly acknowledge your support, please contact Mariko Chang, Director of Philanthropy, at firstname.lastname@example.org.

 When you donate, our system will send a receipt to the email address you provide.
+If you do not receive an emailed receipt within 24 hours of your donation, please reach out to email@example.com.
 You will receive another statement at the beginning of next year acknowledging your donation to Civil Beat.
 You can use either for tax purposes.

 You can read our policies relating to fundraising, donations and conflicts of interests in more detail by clicking here.